WildfireVLM: AI-powered Analysis for Early Wildfire Detection and Risk Assessment Using Satellite Imagery

-Quantitative evaluation results are summarized in Table~\ref{tab:model_comparison}, which compares the performance of YOLOv8, YOLOv11, YOLO-NAS, and YOLOv12 on the satellite imagery dataset.YOLOv12 achieves the highest precision (81.1\%) with recall (74.8\%), indicating fewer false positives while maintaining reliable detection coverage.
-YOLOv11 achieves the highest mAP (84.1\%) and recall (89.8\%), making it particularly suitable when minimizing missed detections is the primary objective.
-YOLO-NAS performs worse overall on this dataset, while YOLOv8 achieves moderate precision and recall.
-Overall, YOLOv12 offers a strong precision-oriented configuration for operational risk reporting, while YOLOv11 provides higher sensitivity for early detection use cases.
-Figure~\ref{fig:yolov11_arch} demonstrates the system's output, showing detection results alongside LLM-generated risk assessments Visualization of the proposed wildfire detection system in Figure~\ref{fig:output}.
+Quantitative evaluation results are summarized in Table~\ref{tab:model_comparison}, which compares the performance of YOLOv8, YOLOv11, YOLO-NAS, and YOLOv12 on the satellite imagery dataset.
+YOLOv12 achieves the highest precision (81.1\%) and the best F1-score (77.8\%), making it the superior choice for minimizing false positives and providing reliable risk reasoning.
+While YOLOv11 achieves higher raw mAP (84.1\%) and recall (89.8\%), its lower precision (51.7\%) can lead to over-reporting.
+Consequently, YOLOv12 is selected as the primary detection core for WildfireVLM due to its robust performance and balanced detection profile, which is critical for operational disaster management.
+Figure~\ref{fig:output} demonstrates the system's output, showing YOLOv12 detection results alongside LLM-generated risk assessments.